bonitasoft/bonita-doc/md/contracts-and-contexts.md

 Check **_multiple_** to specify that the input is a list of its primary type (for example, a list of integers).

 ::: info
 **:fa-info-circle:**  The type `long` can be used in a POST with JSON without precision lost.
 However, it is important to keep in mind that while manipulating numbers in javascript the max `integer` is 2^53-1 which is a smaller subset of Java max `long` type (2^63-1).
+Example:

+ * If your value is in JavaScript safe integer range: Text widget (number) > JavaScript number > JSON number > Contract java.lang.Long
+ * If value is out of JavaScript safe integer range: Text widget (text) > JavaScript String > JSON String > Contract java.lang.Long
 :::

 **Constraints**